 |Math 3200||Elementary to Intermediate Statistics and Data Analysis||3|

 |CSE 347||Analysis of Algorithms||3|

-Eight upper-level courses from Math or CSE can be chosen from an approved list, with the following caveats:
+Eight upper-level courses from Math or Computer Science & Engineering can be chosen from an approved list, with the following caveats:

 No fewer than three courses can be chosen from each department.